FINRA, Bonds"> FINRA, Bonds">

 How important is the issue of ownership in an estate plan?

 Ownership of property is an overlooked estate planning issue.
 For example, couples commonly have joint tenancy, or joint ownership of their assets.
 This allows the assets to bypass the sometimes costly and slow probate process.
 But joint tenancy is not always the most appropriate or cost effective form of ownership when it comes to distributing estate assets upon death.
-Ownership may be an issue even if you're single if you share ownership with a relative or friend.
-Your CFP® professional and an estate planning attorney can review the ownership of your assets to determine the best ownership form.
+Particularly larger estate will pay a heavy price for joint tenancy.
+Assets transferred directly to the spouse become part of the surviving spouse’s estate and the personal exemption (the amount that can be passed to one’s beneficiaries without estate taxes, currently 3.5 million dollars per person in 2009) is lost forever.
+Ownership may be an even more important issue if you’re single, or if you share ownership with a relative or friend.
+Taylor & Associates, together with your estate planning attorney can review the ownership of your assets to determine the best ownership form.

 I'm still young.
 Do I really need a will?

-Absolutely.
-As many as 70% of Americans don't have wills, yet a will is critical regardless of your age or the size of your estate.
+Absolutely!
+The lady that passed, whose sister I am now assisting was 4 years younger than me.
+My trust, wills and powers of attorney were written in 2001 (after I took my own best advice) and revised after the birth of my daughter.
+As many as 70% of Americans don’t have wills, yet a will is critical regardless of your age or the size of your estate.
 A will specifies who receives what assets when you die.
-If you have young children, a will can set up a trust for them and designate a guardian.
-Dying without a will, known as dying "intestate", means the state will dictate how your assets are distributed.
-For example, you may want all of your assets to go to your spouse, but if you don't have a will the state may decide that half goes to your spouse and half to your children (who may not be old enough or mature enough to handle it), or half to your parents if you have no children.
+If you have young children, a will can set up a testamentary children’s trust for them and designate a guardian.
+Michael Jackson was sensible enough to have engaged in estate planning and by naming the people he chose as guardians for his children, he prevented what could have been a nasty fight for custody in probate court, particularly if his father Joe Jackson had sought custody.
+Dying without a will, known as dying "intestate", means the state will dictate how your assets are distributed and who will look after your children.
+For example, you may want all of your assets to go to your spouse, but if you don’t have a will the state may decide that half goes to your spouse and half to your children (who may not be old enough or mature enough to handle it), or half to your parents if you have no children.
 Dying without a will can also increase the cost and the time for legally distributing your estate (known as probate).
 Update your will regularly.
 A will drafted before 1981 is out of date because of major tax law changes since then.
 Your personal circumstances may have changed or your net worth may have increased or decreased, warranting revisions in your will.
 A will alone may not minimize estate taxes or provide other important components.
+Remember, in some states a will may be all you really need, in States like California and other high population density areas, any person owning real estate may need a trust.

 What are a power of attorney, a medical power of attorney and a living will?